Scenic road through vineyards to the Pyrenees mountains.

 Day Trips to Gaillac or Fronton Wine Country

 If you find yourself in Toulouse, taking a day trip to the nearby wine areas is a must.
 Gaillac is one of the oldest wine regions in France, known for its diverse range of wines, including some unique varieties.
 Fronton, south of Gaillac, is famous for its red wines made primarily from the Negrette grape.
 Both offer a chance to visit wineries, taste their produce, and enjoy the countryside.
-I particularly enjoyed a visit to a small estate near Gaillac where the owner walked me through his vineyards, explaining the soil and the climate’s impact on the grapes.
-It was a simple, yet very informative experience.
+I particularly enjoyed a visit to a small estate near Gaillac, where the owner walked me through his vineyards, explaining how the soil and climate affect the grapes.
+It was a simple yet very informative experience.

 Where to Stay: